MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 Add a service name if required, save, and test your server by connecting with `localhost` (if you're hosting on the computer you're testing it on)

-* Sign in and then find something like 'Port Forwarding', 'Firewall', or 'Virtual servers'
+* Sign in and find 'Port Forwarding', 'Firewall', or 'Virtual servers'
 * Click 'Add', then put the IP address you got from earlier in 'IPv4 Address' or 'IP address' In the 'Outbound Port' and 'Inbound port' or 'Start port' and 'end port' put '25565'